|Click photos above to open 360 degree tours

 Discover ship models, maritime artifacts and memorabilia.
 See objects and displays that relate to steam power, sailing vessels, battleship Oregon, underwater diving, and the shipyards during WWII that built the liberty ships and the merchant marines who sailed them.

-Here is a demo link to the Virtual Museum.
+Here is a demo link to the Virtual Exhibit.

 The Children’s Corner has sturdy and interesting nautical objects that children can touch and operate.
 Your child may blow a (loud!) ship’s whistle, operate a governor and move parts of a ship model.
 All the while, a docent will relate stories to bring to life what it was like to work on a tug like the steamer Portland.